 Epsom is an incredibly desirable place to live in Surrey.
 It is an idyllic commuter town and has much to offer residents.

 As with many towns in Surrey period property is found throughout the town and includes fine examples of Georgian, Victorian and Edwardian architecture from large detached homes to small and pretty Victorian cottages.
 There is also a good selection of 1920’s semis and more modern apartments can be found in the town centre.

 Commuters can reach London Waterloo and London Victoria stations in under 45 minutes and both Gatwick and Heathrow airports are just a short drive away.
 There are excellent schools to cater to children of all ages, both state and private.
 Independent schools in the area include Epsom College and the City of London Freemen’s.

-Fastest commute time to London from Henley-on-Thames: 41 minutes to London Paddington
+41 minutes to London Paddington

 The picturesque riverside town of Henley-on-Thames is popular with its residents for its community, top schools, rowing history, the excellent pubs and cafes and for the life by the river on offer.
 Whilst it is not possible to travel directly from Henley to London, with a change or two and the right connections the commute time can be as low as 41 minutes – ideal for those who need to travel into London a few times a week.

 Henley-on-Thames is famed for its annual Royal Regatta which attracts some of the world’s top rowers and many spectators over the course of a few days.
 Rowing is a popular activity in the town year round – there’s even a river and rowing museum.

 Henley-on-Thames is located on the edge of the Chiltern Hills Area of Outstanding Natural Beauty residents can enjoy immediate access to beautiful countryside.